 Anyone can learn to quilt!
 The secret is knowing where to start.
-Here’s the Ultimate Guide to Everything You Need to Know About Quilting Basics.
+Here’s a simple set of basics to help you prepare to learn the basics of quilting.

 You’ve likely seen amazing quilts made from a ga-zillion teeny-tiny pieces intricately sewn together to create an unbelievable design.
 If you’re like me, you are awe-inspired and overwhelmed at the same time.
 The words, “How did someone do this?” usually escapes my lips upon inspecting these masterpieces.

-Remember, an amazing quilt was crafted by someone who once was a quilting novice that didn’t own the nicest quilting tools, a fancy sewing machine, or access to Youtube or Craftsy.
+Remember, an amazing quilt was crafted by someone who once was a quilting novice that didn’t own the nicest quilting tools, a fancy sewing machine, or have access to YouTube or Craftsy.

 Where To Begin Your Quilting Journey